oracle/graal/truffle/docs/Inlining.md

 negative impact on average compilation time (notably on the time spent doing partial evaluation), but may provide more candidates for inlining.

-`InliningInliningBudget` controls how many graal nodes the compilation unit is allowed to have as a result of inlining.
+`InliningInliningBudget` controls how many Graal nodes the compilation unit is allowed to have as a result of inlining.
 Increasing this budget will likely result in more candidates being inlined, which will result in a larger compilation unit.
 This, in turn might slow down compilation, notably in the